locie/toscana/README.md

 It is based on the `SEBE` algorithm from `UMEP`.
 This tool facilitates simulation over large scale by gathering and consolidating all the pre-processing and post-processing tasks.
 Additionaly, the tool was developped with the goal of being suitable for mountainous territories by considering local and far masks.
 `toscana` has been developped to be compatible with open-access databases for the French territory, but can be adapated for other databases (after adjusting them to the required format).
+The installation procedure for `toscana` is detailed in the [Installation](#installation) subsection and should be followed precisely.

 ## Example